 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
-Prior to peer review, OVW will not contact applicants for missing items.
 If an applicant plans to submit an application under any other OVW grant program this fiscal year, it is the applicant's responsibility to ensure that only documents pertinent to this solicitation are included with this application.
 OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g., a Rural Program letter submitted with a Transitional Housing Program application will not be transferred to the Rural application).

 Application Document Date Completed

 1. Letter of Intent

 2. Application for Federal Assistance: SF-424

 3. Disclosure of Lobbying Activities (SF-LLL)

 4. Proposal Abstract

 5. Data Requested with Application:

 a) Pre-Award Risk Assessment

 b) Applicant Entity Questionnaire

 c) Summary Data Sheet

 6. Proposal Narrative:

 a) Purpose of the Proposal

 b) What Will Be Done

 c) Who Will Implement the Proposal

 7. Budget Worksheet and Budget Narrative (attachment)

 8. Indirect Cost Rate Agreement (if applicable)

-9. Applicant Financial Capability Questionnaire (if applicable)

-10. Disclosure of Process Related to Executive Compensation

-(if applicable)

-11. Memorandum of Understanding (MOU)

-12. Letter of Nonsupplanting
+9. Letter of Nonsupplanting

-13. Confidentiality Notice Form
+10. Confidentiality Notice Form

-14. Summary of Other Federal Funding
+11. Summary of Other Federal Funding

+12. Documentation Demonstrating Authority to Apply